-The Commission will enter into a Continuing Disclosure Agreement for the benefit of the Registered Owners from time to time of the 2020B Bonds (the "Disclosure Agreement") pursuant to Rule 15c2-12 promulgated by the Securities and Exchange Commission (the "SEC") under the Securities Act of 1934, as amended (the "Rule").
+The Commission will enter into a Continuing Disclosure Agreement for the benefit of the Underwriters and the Registered Owners from time to time of the 2021A Bonds (the "Disclosure Agreement") pursuant to Rule 15c2-12 promulgated by the Securities and Exchange Commission (the "SEC") under the Securities Act of 1934, as amended (the "Rule").
+The form of Disclosure Agreement is attached hereto as APPENDIX G - "FORM OF CONTINUING DISCLOSURE AGREEMENT".

-Pursuant to the Disclosure Agreement, the Commission will provide or cause to be provided to the Municipal Securities Rulemaking Board (the "MSRB"), which is currently the sole nationally recognized municipal securities information repository ("Repository") under the Rule, via electronic transmissions pursuant to the MSRB's Electronic Municipal Market Access System ("EMMA"), accessible at http://emma.msrb.org, the following information and notices:
+Pursuant to the Disclosure Agreement, the Commission will provide or cause to be provided to the Municipal Securities Rulemaking Board (the "MSRB"), which is currently the sole nationally recognized municipal securities information repository ("Repository") under the Rule, via electronic transmissions pursuant to the MSRB's Electronic Municipal Market Access System ("EMMA"), accessible at http://emma.msrb.org, certain financial and operating information and notices, all as set forth in the Disclosure Agreement.